-We are proud of our origins as grassroots activists and continue to depend on our supporters to remain vigilant in identifying and resisting environmental threats to the health if Utahans.
-We ensure that the HEAL community is mobilized by providing education and advocacy trainings and creating avenues for individual voices to be heard.
+We are proud of our origins as grassroots activists and continue to depend on our supporters to remain vigilant in identifying and resisting environmental threats to the health of Utahns.
+We ensure that the HEAL community is mobilized by providing education and advocacy training and creating avenues for individual voices to be heard.

 By working with us, you will learn the art of grassroots campaigning, develop political advocacy skills, gain scientific environmental knowledge and expertise, and get to play with our office dogs.
 We are looking for capable, dynamic, committed, experienced, and passionate individuals.
 If you are ready to champion our issues and innovate for a better future, apply to one of our open jobs or internships today!

 Please click on the drop-down menus below to learn about current opportunities.

 The Healthy Environment Alliance of Utah (HEAL Utah), one of Utah’s most enduring and influential environmental advocacy nonprofits and is looking for a skilled and experienced executive director to work with HEAL’s staff and board to guide the organization as it continues to deepen and expand its influence in the State.

 HEAL is seeking a strong leader to coordinate and mentor our staff of seven; assure that our policy positions are well-represented to the public, policymakers, donors, and the news media; and ensure that the organization maintains a strong fiscal base.